 I am not from the UK

-You can foster as long as you have indefinite leave to remain/ settlement in the UK.
+You can foster as long as you have indefinite leave to remain or settlement in the UK.

 I am LGBTQ+

-We are proud to support LGBTQ+ people and do not discriminate based on gender identity or sexual orientation.
+We proudly support LGBTQ+ individuals and do not discriminate based on gender identity or sexual orientation.

 I have a disability or long-standing medical condition

-All foster carers need to have a medical.
-Our medical advisor will suggest whether you are well enough to foster.
-If you take medication for your condition and it doesn't affect your day-to-day life, you are unlikely to be excluded on medical grounds.
+If you take medication and it doesn't impact your daily life, you are unlikely to be excluded on medical grounds.

 What if I smoke or vape?

-You cannot foster a child under the age of five if anyone in the house smokes or vapes.
-You can foster an older child if you only smoke or vape outside the home.
+You cannot foster a child under five if anyone in the household smokes or vapes.

 I have a criminal conviction